dwmuller/cl-clr/README.txt

 Motivations for this project.

-This project is an attempt to provide a layer on RDNZL that provides:
+This project started as an attempt to provide a layer on Edi Weitz's RDNZL.
+I was trying to provide:

 - Improved type resolution (avoiding some deficiencies of Type::GetType() without modifying RDNZL).
 CL-CLR searches loaded